|

 a.
 The maintenance of Field

-Records, including the soldier's Record of Service, casualty reporting and
+Records, including the soldiers' Record of Service, casualty reporting and

 disciplinary documentation.